JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_performance.md

 ### Using `ProjectRootManager` as Dependency
 {id="projectRootManagerDependency"}

-Since 2024.1, the platform no longer increments root changes modification tracker on finish of [](indexing_and_psi_stubs.md#dumb-mode).
+Since 2024.1, the platform no longer increments root changes modification tracker on finish of [dumb mode](indexing_and_psi_stubs.md#dumb-mode).
 If cached values use [`ProjectRootManager`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/roots/ProjectRootManager.java) as dependency
 (without [`PsiModificationTracker`](%gh-ic%/platform/core-api/src/com/intellij/psi/util/PsiModificationTracker.java))
 and at the same time depend on [indexes](indexing_and_psi_stubs.md), a dependency on